ScilifelabDataCentre/dds_cli/docs/installation.rst

    The output should be the following:

    .. image:: ../img/dds-version.svg
-4. Before downloading data, you need to log into the dedicated file transfer node: dardel-ftn01.pdc.kth.se.
-Do NOT submit data-transfer jobs to the queueing system, run them directly on that node.
+4. Before downloading data, you need to log into the dedicated file transfer node: ``dardel-ftn01.pdc.kth.se``.
+Do **NOT** submit data-transfer jobs to the queueing system, run them directly on that node.

 .. _verify-integrity: